 Standby Crew Availability

 Standby crew availability represents another basic but utmost relevant key performance indicator.
 Standby crew shows the amount of available backup crew.
 Usually, airlines cluster the KPI according to different aircraft types and positions (caption, SFO, FO, purser, cabin crew).

 Crew Bus Punctuality

-In an ideal world, a flight crew (Cockpit and cabin) operate the same aircraft for an entire shift.
-The necessity to change aircraft during a shift —always— holds the potential for disruptions.
+A flight crew (Cockpit and cabin) operate the same aircraft for an entire shift in an ideal world.
+However, the necessity to change aircraft during a shift —always— holds the potential for disruptions.
 Accordingly, the crew changes key performance indicator calculates the number of flights where the crew must change the aircraft about all flights operated (clustered according to cockpit and cabin crew).

 Crew en Route

 A very basic KPI that provides the number of cockpit and cabin crew currently en route.